-- a) All permitted uses within Regional Commercial District Designation shall be developed within Mid-Rise and High-Rise Buildings.
+- a) All permitted uses within Regional Commercial District Designation shall be developed within Mid-Rise and High-Rise Buildings, with some flexibility for the Town to consider lower built forms for expansions to existing buildings or smaller scale buildings.

-- b) Permitted uses on lands within the Regional Commercial District Designation, as identified on Schedule 2, may include:
+- b) Permitted uses on lands within the Regional Commercial District Designation, as identified on Schedule 2, may include, subject to the relevant policies of this Plan:

-- Retail and service commercial uses;
+- i.
+Retail and service commercial uses:

 - ii.
-Restaurants:
+Restaurants;

 - iii.
 Hotels, including ancillary uses;

 - iv.
 Convention/conference facilities;

 - v.
-Office uses:
+Office uses;

-- vi.
-Entertainment and recreational uses;

-- vii.
-Day care facilities;

-- viii.
-Residential Apartments, including special needs housing; and,

-- ix.
-Commercial and/or accessory parking facilities at-grade and/or in structures.

-- c) In addition to the identified list of permitted uses, uses accessory to any of the identified permitted uses may also be permitted within the Regional Commercial District Designation.